 Plastic waste treatment is still below average in India.
 As still littering waste on oceans, polluting landfills is exponentially increasing.
 With no concern, plastic waste becomes more than the consumption rate.

 “Recycling 14 Plastic bags generates essential gas to drive a vehicle for One mile.”

-Waste management in India is crucial because of the population growth expand s rapidly, the consumption and the product outcomes are a way more than ever.
-To Prolong this situation, Plastic waste management rules 2016, is implemented rigorously to follow the norms and regulations provided.
+Waste management in India is crucial because population growth expands rapidly, consumption and product outcomes are greater than ever.
+To Prolong this situation, the Plastic waste management rules 2016 is implemented rigorously to follow the norms and regulations provided.

 In the past few years, the Government of India legislated and enacted several norms and regulations for the state, district and local bodies to manage the plastic waste effectively.
 Specifically, single-use plastic products need to meet the right recycling station without causing pollution to the environment.

 Plastic waste management rules (2016) in India aim to,

 - Improve the thickness of the plastic from 40 to 50 microns.